Spuriosity1/AC4DC/README.md

 ### Configuration

 AC4DC reads the composition of the target, the pulse parameters, and various hyperparameters (e.g pertaining to the spline knot grid) from the molecular (.mol) file it is provided.
 See AC4DC/input/mol_template.mol for the style of these files and the parameters available.

 In AC4DC/include/config.h various features of the simulation can be disabled (e.g. plasma processes, live plotting, backing up of data).
+Most features are enabled by default, with the exception of tracking the electron cascades seeded by each element ("TRACK_SINGLE_CONTINUUM"), as this is computationally costly.

+### Grid regions preset

+Relevant files:
+  include/GridSpacing.hpp
+  src/DynamicRegions.cpp

+        case 'd':
+            preset.selected = DynamicGridPreset::dismal_acc;
+            break;
+        case 'l':
+            preset.selected = DynamicGridPreset::low_acc;
+            break;
+        case 'm':
+            preset.selected = DynamicGridPreset::medium_acc;
+            break;
+        case 'h':
+            preset.selected = DynamicGridPreset::high_acc;
+            break;
+        case 'n':
+            preset.selected = DynamicGridPreset::no_dirac;
+            break;
+        case 't':
+            preset.selected = DynamicGridPreset::training_wheels;
+            break;
+        case 'A':
+            preset.selected = DynamicGridPreset::heavy_support;
+            break;
+        case 'B':
+            preset.selected = DynamicGridPreset::Zr_support;
+            break;
+        case 'D':
+            preset.selected = DynamicGridPreset::lower_dirac_support;
+            break;

 ### Running AC4DC and workflow

-0. Compile
+0. Compile  <br>
-`make`
+`make`  <br>
-`mv bin/ac4dc ac4dc`
+`mv bin/ac4dc ac4dc`  <br>
-1. Simulate the damage
+1. Simulate the damage  <br>
-Run with `./ac4dc input/lys_example.mol`
+Run with `./ac4dc input/lys_example.mol`  <br>
 Once completed, the simulation produces a folder containing the data in AC4DC/output/__Molecular/lys_example_#, where # is the number for the simulation (this will be 1 if it is the first time the program has been run with this .mol file).
 The simulation saves the data to AC4DC/output/backup_data hourly.
 This can be loaded if specified in the input file.
-Note that old files are never removed, but they are overwritten.
+Note that old files are never removed, but they are overwritten.  <br>
-2. Analysis
+2. Analysis  <br>
-The plotting/scattering programs always take in a folder handle, which is searched for within the AC4DC/output/__Molecular directory and subdirectories (ambiguities are flagged and handled).
+The plotting/scattering programs always take in a folder handle, which is searched for within the AC4DC/output/__Molecular directory and subdirectories (ambiguities are flagged and handled).  <br>
-View an interactive plot for the electron distribution with `python3.9 scripts/_generate_interactive lys_example_#` and generate various plots with
+View an interactive plot for the electron distribution with  <br>
+`python3.9 scripts/_generate_interactive lys_example_#`  <br>
+and generate various plots with  <br>
-`python3.9 scripts/generate_plots lys_example_#`
+`python3.9 scripts/generate_plots lys_example_#`  <br>
 These will be contained in AC4DC/output/graphs/

-Automated generation of batches of simulations is also supported.
+Automated generation of batches of simulations is also supported.  <br>
-Configure generate_batch.py and run:
+Configure generate_batch.py and run:  <br>
-`python3.9 generate_batch.py input/templates/lys` will generate a batch of simulations with each permutation of parameters, located in the folder AC4DC/input/batch_lys/. run_sims.sh can be configured to run these batches.
+`python3.9 generate_batch.py input/templates/lys` will generate a batch of simulations with each permutation of parameters, located in the folder AC4DC/input/batch_lys/.  <br>
+run_sims.sh can be configured to run these batches.  <br>
-If these results are manually moved to the folder AC4DC/output/__Molecular/my_batch/, we can run `python3.9 scripts/_generate_interactive my_batch` and
+If these results are manually moved to the folder AC4DC/output/__Molecular/my_batch/, we can run  <br>
+`python3.9 scripts/_generate_interactive my_batch`  <br>
+and  <br>
-`python3.9 scripts/generate_plots my_batch`
+`python3.9 scripts/generate_plots my_batch`  <br>
-which will generate figures for each simulation, saved in AC4DC/output/graphs/my_batch
+which will generate figures for each simulation, saved in AC4DC/output/graphs/my_batch  <br>